Superradiant Quantum Phase Transition in Open Systems: System-Bath Interaction at the Critical Point: Conclusions

 This theoretical framework allowed us to easily calculate the spectral properties of the system when probed by a coherent tone at any value of the critical parameters, for different bath spectral densities and for arbitrary large damping rates.
 The analytical spectra obtained display lineshapes that become increasingly asymmetric when approaching the critical point.
 We also find that in the superradiant phase, the effective damping rate of the anharmonic system gradually decreases as the coupling strength increases.
 This result can be observed in the system spectral behavior and is induced by saturation effects determined by the condensates.

 This approach can be readily extended to account for additional dissipation channels, both radiative and non-radiative, or to consider nonzero temperature processes.
 Moreover, the framework here presented can be rather directly generalized to study the influence of the system-baths interactions in arbitrary materials collectively coupled to an electromagnetic resonator in all regimes of light-matter coupling, including symmetry-broken phases \cite{Roche2025}.
 Notable examples could be the Lipskin-Meshkov-Glick and Fermi-Hubbard models or the cavity-modified quantum Hall effect.
-We expect that our approach, when applied to driven-dissipative Dicke QPTs, can provide a more accurate description of the system-bath interactions microscopic nature.
+Our approach could, in principle, also be applied to driven-dissipative QPTs, albeit being an overcomplication, since approximations such as the Born-Markov and rotating-wave can be safely employed in those cases.
+Nevertheless, we expect that this framework may still offer deeper physical insight into the microscopic nature of the system-bath interactions.
 This theoretical framework also allows for the exploration of the effects of non-adiabatic time-modulation in proximity of a critical point, which is expected to lead to the detection of vacuum emission with highly nonclasiscal features.
 Future studies will extend this framework to nonlinear quantum systems, including the Dicke model with a limited number of emitters.
 This would be relevant in the study of topological systems and quantum computations in systems predicting a QPT.
 We also believe that the rigorous description of the open Dicke model in the proximity of the critical point here presented can be valuable for criticality-enhanced quantum sensing.